nulib-ds/dsgn-106/4-teamwork-in-design-thinking-and-communication/chapter-4-all.md

 (c) What will your team continue doing?

+## INDIVIDUAL REFLECTION:
-  **INDIVIDUAL REFLECTION**: Over the last few days, you and your team have had a chance to reflect on and discuss your team's distribution of roles for the client interview
+Over the last few days, you and your team have had a chance to reflect on and discuss your team's distribution of roles for the client interview

   and/or initial research presentation.
 Take a moment now to reflect and write a response of at least 200 words on the following: (a) What went well? (b) How comfortable are you with the decisions your team made on things you will stop, start and continue doing? (c) What additional things do you wish your team would stop, start and continue doing? (d) How might you present these additional things to your team to ensure they happen?

   NOTE: In forming your response to item "d," you may wish to rewatch the videos on Communicating in Teams and Handling Conflict \[insert link to videos\].
 You may also review the chapter on teamwork \[insert link to chapter\].
 Your response will only be visible to you and your instructors.

-  **Reflection Set Two**
+# Reflection Set Two

+## QUIZ:
-  **QUIZ:** What ideas have you personally thought of for your design?
+What ideas have you personally thought of for your design?
 Have you been able to share your ideas with your teammates?
 Have your teammates shared their ideas?

   Have each of your team members been receptive to ideas?
 How or how not?

-# DISCUSSION BOARD (divided by groups):
+## DISCUSSION BOARD (divided by groups):

   Step One.
 Now that you've had a chance to reflect on the environment of idea sharing within your team, write and post a comment in which you discuss: